Complexity Framework For Forbidden Subgraphs I: The Framework: Conclusions

 \section{Conclusions}

-By introducing a new algorithmic meta-classification, we were able to unify some known results from the literature and completely classify a variety of graph problems on classes of graphs characterized by a finite set~$H$ of forbidden subgraphs.
-Such a framework existed implicilty already for the minor relation, and although many problems belong to both frameworks, we showed there exist problems that belong to one framework but not to the other, and vice versa.
+By giving a meta-classification, we were able to unify a number of known results from the literature and give new complexity classifications for a variety of graph problems on classes of graphs characterized by a finite set~${\cal H}$ of forbidden subgraphs.
+Similar frameworks existed (even for infinite sets~${\cal H}$) already for the minor and topological minor relations, whereas for the subgraph relation, only some classifications for specific problems existed~\cite{AK92,GP14,Ka12}.
+We showed that many problems belong to all three frameworks, and also that there exist problems that belong to one framework but not to (some of) the others.

 In order to have stronger hardness results for our subgraph framework, we considered the unweighted versions of these problems.
-However, we note that the vertex-weighted and edge-weighted variants of these problems (whenever such weights are meaningful) satisfy C1 as well; see~\cite{ALS91}.
+However, we note that most of the vertex-weighted and edge-weighted variants of these problems satisfy C1 as well; see~\cite{ALS91}.
 We finish this section by setting out some directions for future work.

-A graph parameter $p$ {\it dominates} a parameter~$q$ if there is a function~$f$ such that $p(G)\leq f(q(G))$ for every graph~$G$.
-If $p$ dominates $q$ but $q$ does not dominate $p$, then $p$ is {\it more powerful} than $q$.
-If neither dominates the other, $p$ and $q$ are {\it incomparable}.
-Can treewidth in~C1 be replaced by a less powerful or incomparable graph parameter~$\pi$?
-This could lead to a more powerful meta-classification.
-In Section~\ref{s-dicho} we showed that path-width is a candidate parameter.
-However, we do not know any graph problem that satisfies~C1$'$, C2 and~C3 but not~C1.